Cldwlkn13/little-munchkins/README.md

 - Users are able to delete their profile by clicking edit profile, then delete.

 **Common Bugs**
-- Images do not persist on the server, or are removed periodically due to the heroku dynos undergoing ["cycling"](https://help.heroku.com/K1PPS2WM/why-are-my-file-uploads-missing-deleted)
+- Before S3 Bucket integration took place, Images would not persist on the heroku server, or are removed periodically due to the heroku dynos undergoing ["cycling"](https://help.heroku.com/K1PPS2WM/why-are-my-file-uploads-missing-deleted)
+- Intermittently the some browsers will throw a **net::ERR_HTTP2_PROTOCOL_ERROR**.
+To date I have been unable to resolve this adequately.

 ## Deployment

 This site has been deployed onto the [heroku](https://www.heroku.com/) cloud infrastructure.

-#### To Deploy
--
-- [heroku dashboard](https://dashboard.heroku.com/apps/flask-munchkins-app/) provides an overview of the deployment.
-- In the settings tab, navigate to settings, then reveal config vars
-- Add the environment vairables as prescribed in the env.py file.
-- Ensure the master branch is up to date.
-- Navigate to the dashboard, then deploy tab.
-- Hit deploy branch.

 #### To clone from Github